Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 Like most felines, Florida Panthers are nocturnal hunters and are most active during dusk and dawn.
 They spend most of their waking hours traveling in a zig-zag pattern up to 15-20 miles in one day.
 During the day, they rest to keep out of the heat and sun.

 The Prey: Florida Panthers eat many of the native animals in Florida, even small alligators.
-Most commonly, they eat whitetail deer, raccoon, wild hog, armadillo, and small rodents or fowl.
+They commonly eat whitetail deer, raccoon, wild hog, armadillo, and small rodents or fowl.
 A deer or boar will satisfy them for several days, but they will eat smaller animals when larger prey is unavailable.
-After a large catch, they bury the remainder of their prey until their next meal.
+After a large catch, they bury the remainder of their game until their next meal.

 The Feast: They kill their prey by biting the back of the neck or throat.
 Their teeth will leave deep marks two inches apart.
-Due to their extensive traveling, they require a large number of calories per day.
-Most adults need 3,000 calories per day, a pregnant female needs 8,000 calories, and a growing kitten may need as much as 20,000.
+Due to their extensive traveling, they require many calories per day.
+Most adults need 3,000 calories per day, a pregnant female needs 8,000 calories, and a growing kitten may need 20,000.

 What Are Their Breeding Habits?